deathbyknowledge/mnist-on-workers/README.md

 # MNIST on Cloudflare Workers
-This can be a proper "Hello World" to get used to WASM + ML (with `burn`) on [Cloudflare Workers](https://developers.cloudflare.com/workers/).
+Example "Hello World" using WASM + ML (with `burn`) on [Cloudflare Workers](https://developers.cloudflare.com/workers/).

 (Note, you can not take advantage of Cloudflare's GPUs just yet as those are only available from [Workers AI](https://developers.cloudflare.com/workers-ai/) and you can't upload custom models just yet.
 Still, useful for smaller models you want to run on the edge!)

-Previously of mine were trying to compile a binary to WASM and instantiate it in my JS worker.
-That brings quite a few more headaches than this approach.
-Turns out you can use `worker-rs` to run the entire thing in Rust.
+A previous attempt of mine was trying to compile a binary to WASM and instantiate it in my JS worker.
+That brings quite a few more headaches when trying to glue the two together.
+Turns out you can use `worker-rs` instead and write the entire thing in Rust.

-Basically, instead of bringing the Rust code to JS with WASM, we can bring the "Workers" bindigns to Rust.
+Basically, instead of bringing the Rust code to JS with WASM, we can bring the JS Workers bindings to Rust.

 # Basics